risingwavelabs/rfcs/rfcs/0012-external-function.md

 ### Using wasm-based implementation and embedding the VM into the kernel?

-A good idea, but currently, the capacity of the wasm is limited.
+A good idea, but currently, the capability of the wasm is limited.
 For some CPU-bounded functions written in some languages without heavy runtime, it's a better solution for performance.